Why We Suffer . . . and how to end it

 Whether we see it as good or bad, LIFE IS PERMANENTLY IMPERMANENT – all suffering comes from attachment, the idea something or someone belongs to us, and our inability to be present.
 We are either drifting into the past, and lamenting about something we believe we’ve lost, or projecting ourselves in the future with fear and anxiety of the unknown.

-We’ve been programmed for misery because the world conditions us to externalize our pursuit of happiness, love, and self-worth and to identify ourselves with things through acquisition.
+We’ve been programmed for misery because the world conditions us to externalize our pursuit of happiness, love, and self-worth and to identify ourselves and our sense of self-worth with things through acquisition.
 We attach value to things both tangible and abstract to define ourselves.
 We become “attached” to those identifications.

 We often suffer because we tend to believe that our life has to have some purpose; that we are somehow missing the boat if our life is not moving in a very specified direction towards a well-defined goal.